vivesweb/graph-php/README.md

 ![Simple graph with Background image](https://github.com/vivesweb/graph-php/blob/main/samplebackground.png?raw=true)

 Is not a good idea use original image.
-You will need to transform it to mor clearer picture.
+You will need to transform it to more clearer picture.
 With the img2img class you can transform it directly. img2img (https://github.com/vivesweb/img2img).
 See the documentation for possibilites.
 You can see https://github.com/vivesweb/graph-php/blob/main/example.php to take some ideas for its use.

 Example with cleared background image: